Welcome to Santa Barbara Home Designer

 Some of the early entry level homes had painted doors, probably because they were less expensive to make and install.
 This is true today, as well.

-Stained doors will require a higher budget, because the door itself must be made with a nicer species of wood that will also take the stain.
+Stained doors will require a higher budget because the door itself must be made with a nicer species of wood that will accept stain.

 Roofing info for a custom Spanish home:

-Tract housing roof tiles are easily distinguished because of the cheaper production tiles they are installing in perfectly straight rows.
-This results in an obvious cookie cutter look.
+Tract housing roof tiles are easily distinguished because of the cheaper production tiles they installed in perfectly straight rows.
+The result is an obvious cookie cutter look.

 The finished results make a huge difference in the aesthetic, as well as the perceived value of the finished project.